 Rabio comes with a user role management system which defines what a user can and cannot do.
 These user roles and permissions are essential as Rabio grows in an installation.

-When installing Rabio, there are four default user roles:
+When installing Rabio, there are several default user roles:

 - Super Administrator

-You can see a full comparison between each user role by viewing the infographic below:
+You can see a full comparison between each user role on the opensource version by viewing the infographic below:

 Let’s start by looking at each user role and their permissions.